-All this cannot be achieved without working closely with the headteacher and the staff and by having good communication and cooperation with parents, the local authority, the church and all the other people who support the school.
+All this cannot be achieved without working closely with the Headteacher and the staff and by having good communication and cooperation with parents, the local authority, the church and all the other people who support the school.

 The governors' job is to assist with the strategic development of the school and to ensure accountability.
 They do not deal with day-to-day management issues as this is the job of the Headteacher.
-The Governing Body is made up of representatives from the parents, the staff, the local authority, the church and the parishes.
+The Governing Body is made up of representatives from the parents, the staff, the local authority, the church and the local community.
+Details of the current members of The Governing Body can be found on the school website.

 The whole Governing Body meets about twice a term and the various committees meet regularly to discuss particular aspects of running the school, the minutes for these meetings are displayed on a notice board at the school.
-Each term at least one governor makes a formal visit to the school to look at a particular aspect of the curriculum.
+Governors also make formal visits to the school to look at particular aspects of the curriculum.